Partition identities from higher level crystals of $A_1^{(1)}$: Introduction and statement of results

+\begin{rem} These character formulas are not original.
+Indeed they can be derived by applying the `denominator' formula,

+to the numerator of the Weyl--Kac character formula~\eqref{eq:WeylKac} with $ \lambda = \rho $.
+In the case of $A_1^{(1)}$, the denominator formula is the same as Jacobi's triple product identity.
+Equations \eqref{eq:a12} and \eqref{eq:a13} can be derived by applying this identity to \cite[(2.18b)]{MR1873994} and then combining the result with \cite[(2.17)]{MR1873994}. \end{rem}

 The paper is organised as follows.
 In Section \ref{sec:ground}, we recall the necessary background on (multi-)grounded partitions.
 In Section \ref{sec:crystal}, we study the energy matrices of level $n$ perfect crystals of $A_1^{(1)}$ and prove Theorem \ref{th:mainidentity}.
-Finally, in Section \ref{sec:level2}, we prove the non-specialised character formulas of Theorem \ref{th:characterlevel2} and notice an intriguing connection with Capparelli's identity.
+Finally, in Section \ref{sec:level2}, we derive the non-specialised character formulas of Proposition \ref{prop:characterlevel2} and notice an intriguing connection with Capparelli's identity.